dscavo1/election_results_analyses/README.md

 # election_results_analyses
-just some light analyses of election results
+### Just some light analyses of election results
+Very simple look at some tabular data - taking a certain portion of an existing data set and visualizing it in a couple different ways using plotly.